Centre for Continuing Education

 Week 2: The Neolithic and Bronze Ages

-• The art, archaeology and key sites of the Neolithic and Bronze Ages.
+• Explore the art, archaeology and key sites of the Neolithic and Bronze Ages, by focusing on 25 objects.

 Week 3: Iron Age Cyprus

-• The art, archaeology and key sites of the Iron Age.
+• Explore the art, archaeology and key sites of the Iron Age, through 25 objects.

 Week 4: Hellenistic and Roman Cyprus

-• The art, archaeology and key sites of the Hellenistic and Roman period.
+• The art, archaeology and key sites of the Hellenistic and Roman period reflected through 25 representative objects.

 Week 5: Medieval to Modern Cyprus

-• Key sites and archaeology of the Late Roman to modern periods on the island.
+• Explore key sites and archaeology of the Late Roman to modern periods on the island through 25 objects.

 Intended audience